chenboran/firesight-wiki-clone/op:-MSER.md

 Default of `360` is best for horizontal regions.
 An offset of `180` is best for vertical regions.

 #### Model
-If `"detect":"keypoints"` is specified, a KeyPoint model is generated for the stage for each MSER region detected:
+If `"detect":"keypoints"` is specified, a KeyPoint model is generated for the stage for each MSER region detected.
+The following model corresponds the _MSER with keypoints_ example below:
 <pre>
  "mser":{
     "keypoints":[